Common buttonquail: Breeding

 The female initiates courtship and builds the ground nest.
 The male incubates the normally four speckled greyish eggs, and tends the young, which can run as soon as they are hatched.
 The nesting season is June to September.
 The nest is a slight pad of grass placed in a natural hollow in the ground where it is usually tucked away amongst the stems of a tuft of grass.
 Very occasionally the grass is bent over it in a sort of canopy.

 Conservation

-Widespread throughout its large range, the small buttonquail is evaluated as least concern on the IUCN Red List of Threatened Species.
-However, the nominate subspecies which is distributed in the Mediterranean region is critically endangered.
+Widespread throughout its large range, the common buttonquail is evaluated as least concern on the IUCN Red List of Threatened Species.
+However, the nominate subspecies, which is distributed in the Mediterranean region, is critically endangered.
 It disappeared from most of its range during the 20th century and is currently only present in Morocco after Spain officially declared the extinction of the species in 2018.

-This makes it the first bird species to become extinct in Europe since the Great Auk in 1852.
-Its name is derived from Kaditshwene (rendered as 'Kurrichane') in Botswana.
+In 2021, the IUCN also declared the common buttonquail extinct in Europe.
+This makes it the first bird species to have become extinct in Europe since the great auk in 1852.

-In 2021, the IUCN declared the buttonquail extinct in Europe.